Peer2Peer Tutoring

 When can I get tutored?

-Tutoring is available six days a week.
-Sessions are scheduled Monday through Thursday from 8 a.m. to 9 p.m., Fridays from 8 a.m. to 5 p.m., and Sundays from noon-8 p.m. and are held primarily in-person in the Student Success Center (Samuelson 001, west entrance near the post office/Colby cut-through, not the regular residence hall entrances).
+Tutoring is available five days a week.
+Sessions are scheduled Monday through Thursday from 12 p.m. to 8 p.m. and Fridays from 12 p.m. to 5 p.m., and are held primarily in-person in the Student Success Center (Samuelson 001, west entrance near the post office/Colby cut-through, not the regular residence hall entrances).

 Where are tutoring sessions held?